-- 5. Lower the vehicle to the ground by turning the jack handle counterclockwise. - 6.
-Finish tightening the lug nuts.
-Push down on the wrench while at the end of the handle for increased leverage.
-Tighten the lug nuts in a star pattern until each nut has been tightened twice.
-The correct tightness of each lug nut is 100 ft/lbs (135 N·m).
-If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealer or service station. - 7.
+5. Lower the vehicle to the ground by turning the jack handle counterclockwise.

+- 6. Refer to "Torque Specifications" in this section for proper wheel lug nut torque. - 7.
 After 25 miles (40 km) check the lug nut torque with a torque wrench to ensure that all lug nuts are properly seated against the wheel.